leomccormack/SPARTA/README.md

 * **AmbiDRC** - A frequency-dependent dynamic range compressor for ambisonic signals (up to 7th order).
 * **AmbiENC** - An ambisonic encoder/panner (up to 7th order), with support for up to 64 input channels; the directions for which may also be imported via JSON configuration files.
 * **Array2SH** - A microphone array spatial encoder (up to 7th order), with presets for several commercially available A-format and higher-order microphone arrays.
 The plug-in can also present objective evaluation metrics for the currently selected configuration.
+* **Beamformer** - A spherical harmonic domain beamforming plug-in with multiple beamforming strategies (up to 64 output beams).
 * **Binauraliser** - A binaural panner (up to 64 input channels) with a built-in SOFA loader and head-tracking support via OSC messages.
 * **DirASS** - A sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assigment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
 * **Panner** - A frequency-dependent 3-D panner using the VBAP method (up to 64 inputs and outputs).